MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 * [Considerations for running the Azure CLI in a PowerShell scripting language](./use-azure-cli-successfully-powershell.md)

 > [!TIP]
-> If you can't resolve a command error, try using a different scripting language.
-Most Azure CLI documentation is written and tested in Azure Cloud Shell with a Bash scripting language.
+> If you can't resolve a command error, try using a different scripting language. **Most Azure CLI documentation is written and tested in Azure Cloud Shell (ACS) with a Bash scripting language.** If you can get an article example to execute in ACS Bash, but it won't execute in Windows PowerShell, review your use of single and double quotes, and escape characters.

 ## Service principals